-The QuadLN\S can drive 5 volt remote relay boards for powering turnout frogs and other uses.
+The QuadLN_S EXP Port can be configured to drive 5 volt remote relay boards for powering turnout frogs and other uses.
 The relay state changes at the turnout travel midpoint to reduce problems with electrical shorts during turnout movement.

 1.6 Inputs